Talend/service-ui/readme.md

 ### Prerequisite

 Need to run all the Report Portal services except the service-ui.
+Custom service-ui will run on port 8282.

 ### Steps to install